SS Police Insignia

 As with the case of SS Generals, one would need clear photographic

-possible variation, but none found to date show clear evidence due to focal
+variation, but none found to date show clear evidence due to focal issues or

 Police General collar tabs which use the two SS patterns, as well as possible